psmops/fdigest2/README.md

 digest2.obscodes is a text file containing observatory codes in the standard MPC format.

-model.csv is a comma separated text file containing the solar system model used by digest2.
+digest2.model.csv is a comma separated text file containing the solar system model used by digest2.

-digest2.model is a binary encoding of model.csv
+digest2.model is a binary encoding of digest2.model.csv

 digest2.config, the optional configuration file, is a text file with a simple format.
 Empty lines and lines beginning with # are ignored.
 Other lines must